adamdehaven/shared-ui-components/packages/entities/entities-shared/docs/entity-delete-modal.md

 #### cancel

-A `@proceed` event is emitted when cancel/close button is clicked or the Escape key is pressed.
+A `@cancel` event is emitted when cancel/close button is clicked or the Escape key is pressed.

 ### Usage example